MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-tutorial-2-environment-syntax.md

 # [Cmd](#tab/cmd)

-Example of quoting within a complex parameter value.
+Example of using double quotes within a complex parameter value.
+This example is given for future reference.

 ```azurecli-interactive
 az vm list --resource-group QueryDemo ^